mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 Conceptually, we have four components in a parse error:

 * Position (may be multi-dimensional to support include files).
 * Unexpected “items” (see [`ErrorItem`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Error.html#t:ErrorItem) if you are curious).
 * Expected “items”.

-* Everything else — here we have a set of things of `e` type. `e` is the type we will be defining and using in this tutorial.
+* Everything else—here we have a set of things of `e` type. `e` is the type we will be defining and using in this tutorial.

-## Defining custom error component
+## Defining a custom error component

 We cannot ship the library without some sort of default candidate to take the place of `e` type, so here it is: